-Introducing A New Space RaceNo rivals, no rockets, no thrill-seeking billionaires – this is a race for earth’s space, set in our physical and digital infrastructure, the spaces where we work, live and move.
+Introducing A New Space RaceNo rivals, no space flights, no thrill-seeking CEOs – this is a race for earth’s space, set in our physical and digital infrastructure, the spaces where we work, live and move.
 This is a race against time - a race we can only win by working together.

 A new space race has begun.

 It is a race to transform the world; to meet the great challenges of our times.

 We call it a ‘race’ because it is increasingly urgent.
 Think about how crucial it is to deliver fast responses to the hallmark trends influencing our world:

 The pandemic sparked an urgent race to adapt – a race to get ahead of the spread, to keep people safe, to keep services and businesses running, and now, to build new models for the future.

 Digitalization is a race into new frontiers.
 Organizations that lead on data and new technologies gain profitability and market share while also advancing towards shared social and environmental goals.

 Climate change is a race against time.
 It is a marathon over decades that requires us to set - and keep up with - the pace of an energy revolution.